williamfzc/randunit/README.md

 }
 ```

-And you get a ready-to-use smoke test suite:
+And you get a ready-to-use smoke test suite.
+Running it as a normal junit case in IDE:

 ![ide](./docs/pics/ide.jpg)

+randunit has generated 500+ cases for your package!

 ## installation